WordPress Dashboard Explained

-The WordPress Dashboard displays a quick overview of the blog/website when a user logs in to the admin area.
-The Dashboard allows you to post articles, add plugins to enhance the website’s functionality, add categories, customize themes, and much more.
+When a user logs in to the admin area, the WordPress dashboard displays a quick overview of the blog or website.
+The Dashboard lets you post articles, install plugins to enhance the website’s functionality, add categories, customize themes, and more.

-Often known as WP Admin, the Dashboard is the control center of your entire blog/website.
+Often called WP Admin, the Dashboard is the control center for your entire blog/website.
 It is where you can customize settings, manage content, and change styling.
-If you’re a beginner, it’s essential to learn how a user can access wp-admin, how a user can effectively control and modify their site through wp-admin, and many other uses.
+If you’re a beginner, it’s essential to learn how to access WP-Admin, how to effectively control and modify your site through WP-Admin, and other common uses.

-How do you login into the WordPress admin panel?
-To access the WordPress admin panel, otherwise known as the Dashboard, you will need to log in to your WordPress website.
+How do you log in to the WordPress admin panel?
+To access the WordPress admin panel, or the Dashboard, you must log in to your WordPress website.
 To access the login page, add /wp-admin or /wp-login.php to the end of your domain, for instance, abc.com/wp-admin or abc.com/wp-login.php.
-Once you are on the login page, enter the username and password that you had selected while initially installing WordPress on your website.
-Now click on the login button.
-After you log in successfully to the WordPress admin panel, you will see a screen with different widgets, blocks, and menus.
+Once on the login page, enter the username and password you selected during WordPress installation on your website.
+Now, click on the login button.
+After logging in successfully to the WordPress admin panel, you will see a screen with widgets, blocks, and menus.
 This is your Dashboard Main Screen.

 Dashboard – main screen

-The WordPress Dashboard is the first screen that a user sees after a successful login into the admin portion of the website.
-It is a collection of different widgets, elements, and menus that helps manage your website content presents a variety of information, and displays a quick overview of your website functions.
-Hover your cursor to quickly navigate between different sections of your site from within the Dashboard screen.
+The WordPress Dashboard is the first screen a user sees after successfully logging in to the admin area of the website.
+It is a collection of widgets, elements, and menus that help manage your website content, present information, and provide a quick overview of your website’s functionality.
+Within the dashboard, hover over the cursor to quickly navigate different site sections.

 Now, let’s explore the different components of the Dashboard main screen.